Academic IELTS Writing task 1 Sample 100 - Why agricultural land becomes less productive

-It can be examined that the second largest factor of land degradation was deforestation which differentiate by 5% less than over-grazing.
+It can be examined that the second largest factor of land degradation was deforestation which differentiates by 5% less than over-grazing.
 Then the third driven-reason of land degradation was over-cultivation with 28% effect on land degradation.
 These three main reasons caused 93% total degradation of lands and remaining 7% was due to other reasons.

 The area where highest land degraded occurred was in Europe which was 23%.
-Oceania (that included Australia and New Zealand and a large part of South Pacific) ranked as second highest land-degraded area by only around a half of European land degradation percentage.
+Oceania (that included Australia and New Zealand and a large part of South Pacific) ranked as the second highest land-degraded area by only around a half of European land degradation percentage.
 North America is the area with the least land degradation, especially with least deforestation.
 Deforestation and over-cultivation contributed to European land degradation more than other parts as they were the highest level of degradation in each region.

 [ Written by - Rhemawati Wijaya ]

 The given information shows the main reasons of lands get less productive and also shows the effect of land losing its productivity in three different regions of the world during the 1990s.

 As is presented in the graphs, over-grazing & deforestation are two main reasons for lands becoming less productive and these two reasons contribute to 65% of this short of less productivity of lands.
 Another important reason for lands are getting less productive is over cultivations which is 28% reason for this effect.
 All other reasons cause 7% of this decreased productivity of lands.